Home

 Ignoring "Long Wave" dynamics

-Result: An economy caught in an economic vicious cycle (see the diagram below).
+Result: An economy caught in an economic vicious cycle (see the diagram from Sterman's paper referenced just below).

-The origin of the "long wave" from a system dynamics perspective is described in excerpts from a paper by John Sterman of MIT at A Systems Thinking Perspective on Manufacturing & Trade Policy.
+The origin of the "long wave" from a system dynamics perspective is described in the paper by John Sterman of MIT on the Long Wave Decline and the Politics of Depression (pdf, 21.1Mb).
+There are also excerpts in A Systems Thinking Perspective on Manufacturing & Trade Policy.

 Briefly, an example of the dynamic is that, following WWII, there was pent-up demand for consumer goods.
 To fill that demand, more capacity to produce goods is needed than would be needed in an equilibrium condition.
 (Just as, to fill a bathtub, water flowing into a bathtub must exceed water flowing out.)
 Eventually, that excess-over-equilibrium capacity is capable of producing more goods than are needed (for the U.S. economy, this peak of the long wave was in 1972).
 After the peak of the long wave excess capacity must be worked off because supply made possible by this capacity exceeds demand.